-The impact of water availability on the variance in producer profitability has been analysed.
-This indicates how water affects the welfare of risk averse agents.
-For example, we discovered that water has a positive but decreasing effect on the variance of profit.
+The impacts of inputs on the variance of the profit have been described.
+This tells how inputs affect the welfare of risk averse agents.
+For example, we notice that water has a positive but decreasing effect on the variance of profit.
 Other things remaining equal this means that although additional water increases the mean output/profit (positive marginal productivity), it increases the risk associated with output.
 The analysis shows that the population is risk averse, and therefore additional water may be welfare reducing.
 Similar arguments can be used for the other inputs.